Human rights education: Models

 The Accountability Model is associated with the legal and political approach to human rights in which the learners that the model targets are already involved via professional roles.
 The model is incorporated by means of training and networking, covering topics such as court cases, codes of ethics, and how to deal with the media.
-This model is "linked with the individual and his or her professional role" and is, "oriented towards the infusion of HRE within the training of government personnel so as to help ensure that they respect human rights in carrying out their responsibilities."
+This model is "linked with the individual and his or her professional role" and is, "oriented towards the infusion of human rights education within the training of government personnel so as to help ensure that they respect human rights in carrying out their responsibilities."